 Select the cells that already have conditional formatting.

 Go to Home tab and click on Conditional Formatting command.

 In the drop-down menu select Clear Rules option.

 In the menu choose the option to clear rules from the Selected Cells, Entire Sheet, This Table or This PivotTable.

 For example, we will be clearing rules from the selected cells.

 Important things to know about Conditional Formatting in Excel

-- Conditional formatting in volatile.
-It can lead to a slow workbook.
-So we should use it only when needed.
+- Conditional formatting is volatile.
+Due to this workbook will get slow.
+So we should use only when we need it.

-- When we copy paste cells that contain conditional formatting, conditional formatting also gets copied.
+- When user will copy and paste the cells which contains conditional formatting, then the formatting will also get copied.

 Megha is a B.Tech (Instrumentation & Control Engineering).
 Currently She is working as Analyst Intern with NikhilGuru Consulting Analytics Service LLP (Nikhil Analytics), Bangalore.